OmShiv/linkedin-prebid-module/README.md

 });
 ```

-Methods
+Class Methods
 ---

 #### `getCookieIds()`
-Returns the values of LinkedIn-specific cookies used for tracking (li_fat, li_giant).
+Returns the values of LinkedIn-specific cookies used for tracking (li_fat, li_giant) if set on page.

 #### `decode(id)`
 Decodes the stored LinkedIn Ads ID value for bid requests.